bpcvdhelm/Kubespray-4RPI4/README.md

 ## The tasks and scripts
 - At first you need to prepare the SD cards for the Pi's.
 Google for instructrions to install Ubuntu LTS on the raspberry PI's.
 - Then login to each ubuntu with the user ubuntu and password ubuntu.
 Change the ubuntu password and configure the wlan0 wifi adapter with netplan.
-You can google howto do that or you can have a peek at the 01-prepare.yml file.
+You can google howto do that or you can have a peek at the 01-prepare.yml file for inspiration.
 - Write down the IP addresses of all Raspberry Pi's.
 Use the command ip a.
 - Let Ubuntu do the unattended upgrades.
 This takes 15-20 minutes.
 - Alter the hosts.ini and fill in the wifi IPs of the nodes.